hummingbot/hummingbot/documentation/docs/bounties/tutorial/tutorial.md

 ## Configuration
 Every time you start running Hummingbot, you need to configure the settings.
 You can choose to `create` new settings or `import` previous config files.
 They can be [edited directly](https://docs.hummingbot.io/operation/configuration/) or accessed later in the `conf/` folder that hummingbot automactially creates when you first configure it.

 To participate in liquidity bounties, you should choose either **pure market making strategy** or **cross-exchange market making startegy** so that you can make market for designated tokens.
-The bounty rewards will be paid out based on the volume of your filled limit maker orders.
+The bounty rewards will be paid out based on the volume of your filled limit orders.

 ### [Pure market making](https://docs.hummingbot.io/strategies/pure-market-making/)